Louis790/genLifts/README.md

 The groups subdirectory contains all non-isomorphic groups of order 1 to 50 with up to 2000 automorphisms for each group.

-The graphs subdirectory contains all graphs stored in graph6 format found in the manuscript
+The graphs subdirectory contains all graphs stored in graph6 format mentioned in the manuscript.

-They are organized by type and use the following naming convention:
+They are organized by type and use the following naming conventions:
 - `cage`: Small $(k,g)$-graphs where `nW_kX_gY.g6` denotes a file containing $(X,Y)$-graphs with $W$ vertices.
 - `egr`: Small $(k,g,\lambda_e)$-graphs where `nW_kX_gY_lZ.g6` denotes a file containing $(X,Y,Z)$-graphs with $W$ vertices.
 - `kgnogpo`: Small $(k,g,\underline{g+1})$-graphs where `nW_kX_gY.g6` denotes a file containing $(X,Y,\underline{Y+1})$-graphs with $W$ vertices.